stellarhub/actions-deploy-gist/README.md

 ### Prep work

-1. Create a gist (public or secret) if you don't have one.
+1. Create a gist (public or secret).
 1. Generate a new [Personal access token](https://github.com/settings/tokens/).
 Only the `gist` scope is needed.

 ### Project setup